-1. If value is null, undefined or not supplied, create and return a new Object object exactly if the
+- If value is null, undefined or not supplied, create and return a new Object object exactly if the object constructor had been called with the same arguments (15.2.2.1).
+Return ToObject(value).

 15.2.2 The Object Constructor